sio/potyarkin.com/content/posts/20200127-no-docker-for-selfhosted.md

 [r/selfhosted]: https://reddit.com/r/selfhosted/

 I agree it is very convenient to deploy complex multipart services via these tools.
-But the way many people appear to be doing that is a _security nightmare_!
+But the way many people appear to be doing that is a security nightmare!
 This is how we get to encounter [Heartbleed in the wild][heartbleed] four years after it should've been extinct.

 [heartbleed]: https://www.computerweekly.com/news/252437100/Heartbleed-and-WannaCry-thriving-in-Docker-community